jeremyckahn/stl-parser/README.md

 This is a simplified STL file parser.

 Note: The development toolchain for this project is a little out of date, but functional.
 It was based off of https://github.com/jeremyckahn/node-cli-boilerplate.
-Minimally I'd like to use Jest, but for now the focus is on implementing an STL parser.

 ## Usage